-The Holy Trinity C of E Secondary School

-Special Educational Needs & Disability Policy Policy last reviewed: May 2023 Next review due: May 2024 Member of staff responsible: Assistant Head (Inclusion)

-Vision Statement

-Our vision is to be a centre of excellence for learning, inspired by Christian values, where every person in our school community fulfils their potential.

-Mission Statement:

-Deeply Christian, open to all.

-Values Statement
+SEND & Disability Policy

-The school aims to serve its community by providing an education of the highest quality within the context of Christian belief and practice.
-It encourages an understanding of the meaning and significance of faith, and promotes Christian values through the experience it offers to all its students.
+Policy last reviewed: Next review due: Member of staff responsi Governor's Committee: June 2025 July 2026 ble Assistant Head (Inclusion) FGB Vision Statement: Our vision is to be a centre of excellence for learning, inspired by Christian values, where every person in our school community fulfils their potential.
+Mission Statement: Our mission is to be a deeply Christian inclusive community which values every individual as a child of God.
+Values Statement: The school aims to serve its community by providing an education of the highest quality within the context of Christian belief and practice.
+It encourages an understanding of the meaning and significance of faith and promotes Christian values through the experience it offers to all its students.
+Dignity Underpinning all that we do is the core belief in the ultimate worth of each person as a child of God - precious, valued and loved by God.

-Dignity

-Underpinning all that we do is the core belief in the ultimate worth of each person as a child of God - precious, valued and loved by God.
 Dignity comes from the knowledge of our ultimate worth as human beings.

-Community

-Having understood our value as individual human beings, we express this value through the quality of the relationships that we share with each other.
+Community Having understood our value as individual human beings, we express this value through the quality of the relationships that we share with each other.
 Community, living well together, is of very great importance to us as a school, as is the place we each take in the wider community locally, nationally and internationally.

-Wisdom

-As a school we seek to foster confidence, delight and discipline in seeking wisdom, knowledge and truth.
-This is achieved through the nurturing of academic habits and skills, emotional intelligence, resilience and creativity across the breadth of the curriculum.

-Hope

-As we prepare our students for the future we look to open up horizons of hope and aspiration, encouraging our students to embrace these with confidence and sending them out to make a difference to the world in which they live.
+Wisdom As a school we seek to foster confidence, delight and discipline in seeking wisdom, knowledge and truth.
+This is achieved through the nurturing of academic habits and skills, emotional intelligence, resilience and creativity across the breadth of the curriculum. Норе As we prepare our students for the future we look to open up horizons of hope and aspiration, encouraging our students to embrace these with confidence and sending them out to make a difference to the world in which they live.